-From:

-zakia baig Incoming Council Emails Thursday, 25 July 2019 1:00:47 PM To: Date:
+From: To: Date: zakia baiq Incoming Council Emails Thursday, 25 July 2019 1:00:47 PM

-don't support reducing Councillor question time, not allowing change.org petitions and not allowing the introduction of verbal question time.
-Please don't go ahead with this anti-
+Dear Council, don't support reducing Councillor question time, not allowing change.org petitions and not allowing the introduction of verbal question time.
+Please don't go ahead with this antidemocratic changes.
 Regards, Zakia Baig